-GER scholarships: These are being offered for the sixth year running in 2024-25.
-Students can apply for up to £1000 to cover expenses associated with presenting papers at conferences and attending training events to develop research skills and methods.
-Funding is also available from this scheme for doctoral research student led conference organisation, and for specific skills training which is not provided through the
+The Globally Engaged Research (GER) Doctoral Fund is in its seventh consecutive year in 2025-26.
+Students can apply for up to £1,000 to cover expenses associated with presenting papers at conferences and attending training events to develop research skills and methods.
+Funding is also available from this scheme for doctoral researcher led conference organisation, and for specific skills training which is not provided through the DRDP.
+For the most up to date information and the application form, see the Graduate School Website.

-DRDP.
-For the most up to date information and the application form, see the GS Website.
+The Geoffrey Petts Memorial Fund: This offers funds up to £1,000 towards the costs of fieldwork.
+For the most up-to-date information and the application form, see the Graduate

-The Geoffrey Petts Memorial Fund: This offers funds to contribute to the costs of fieldwork.
-For the most up to date information and the application form, see the GS Website.
+School Website.